-ered in November 2026.

-environmental approval

-CANADA

-demonstration vovage

-chemicals
+EC starts tracking of industrial chemicals

-The European Commission (EC) says it has begun tracking European imports of certain ethylene and ammonia products. to allow it to react quickly to level the playing field if the monitoring points to a surge demonstration voyage, during which the all countries, and should remain in place vessel engaged in tugboat operations in for a period of three years.
-Tokyo Bay, while achieving greenhouse The EC is also considering tariffs on gas (GHG) emission reductions of up to Russian fertilizer imports into the EU.
-95%.
-The vessel was completed by Nipincluding via Belarus, with a vote in the pon Yusen Kabushiki Kaisha (NYK) and IHI Trade Committee expected in May, fol-Power Systems in August 2024, in cooplowed by a vote in the European Parliament eration with Nippon Kaiji Kyokai (ClassNK) in June before final approval by the Euroas part of a Green Innovation Fund Project. pean Council.
-The tariffs on nitrogen-based NEDO says that the vessel will continue to fertilisers would increase over a transition be used for tugboat operations in Tokvo period of three years and aim to support Bay, and the organisation will continue EU domestic production of fertiliser.
-EU to promote research and development production reached only 14 million t/a in of next-generation fuel vessels, including 2023, down from an average of 18 million t/a in the previous 5 years. developing an ammonia-fuelled ammonia of imports causing or threatening to cause injury to the EU industry.
+The European Commission (EC) says it has begun tracking European imports of certain ethylene and ammonia products, to allow it to react quickly to level the playing field if the monitoring points to a surge of imports causing or threatening to cause injury to the EU industry.
 This surveillance has been put in place in response to evidence of a significant and potentially injurious increase in the EU market share of imports of the chemicals.
-It covers imports of copolymers of ethylene and alpha olefin.
+It covers imports of copolymers of ethylene and alpha olefin, urea containing more than 45% (by weight) of nitrogen, and ammonium sulphate from all countries, and should remain in place for a period of three years.

+The EC is also considering tariffs on Russian fertilizer imports into the EU, including via Belarus, with a vote in the Trade Committee expected in May, followed by a vote in the European Parliament in June before final approval by the European Council.
+The tariffs on nitrogen-based fertilisers would increase over a transition period of three years and aim to support EU domestic production of fertiliser.
+EU production reached only 14 million t/a in 2023, down from an average of 18 million t/a in the previous 5 years.

-UNITED STATES Engine Corporation, IPS, and Nippon Ship-
+UNITED STATES